Supernova1114/Osu-MP3/README.txt

 !!Only able to play songs from Collections at this time!!

+-Recommended Java version: 8
+-Java 11 does not work at this time

 -you can now play the next and prev songs in a playlist -you can now use keyboard media keys to control the program -you can control the program with media keys even when it is minimized